-- Our biennial household customer satisfaction survey is one of the largest in Scotland, with over 3,500 responses in 2008. - We engage with parents regularly through a range of activities, including a parents' focus group, an annual parents' conference and a bi-annual newsletter sent to all parents in the area and our parents' service is working towards Chartermark. - We are rolling out a comprehensive community engagement strategy that will not only support the work of the Council but also our partnership. - We produce Neighbourhood and Patch Plans for Council tenants and owners in mixed tenure estates and consult annually on the service priorities and improvements customers wish to see. - We have effective and enthusiastic Pupil Councils. - We regularly consult the 700 local businesses that are members of our Business Panel. - We promote local community planning to inform strategic development of neighbourhoods. - We have developed a partnership web site Falkirk Online that is regularly used to consult our communities on a variety of issues.
+- Our biennial household customer satisfaction survey is one of the largest in Scotland, with over 3,500 responses in 2006. - We engage with parents regularly through a range of activities, including a parents' focus group, an annual parents' conference and a bi-annual newsletter sent to all parents in the area and our parents' service is working towards Chartermark. - We are rolling out a comprehensive community engagement strategy that will not only support the work of the Council but also our partnership. - We carry out an annual budget survey through our website to inform our budget process. - We produce Neighbourhood and Patch Plans for Council tenants and owners in mixed tenure estates and consult annually on the service priorities and improvements customers wish to see. - We have effective and enthusiastic Pupil Councils. - We regularly consult the 700 local businesses that are members of our Business Panel. - We promote local community planning to inform strategic development of neighbourhoods.

-• We work closely to support the Public Patient Forum that underpins the work of the Community Health Partnership.
+- We have developed a partnership web site Falkirk Online that is regularly used to consult our communities on a variety of issues. - We work closely to support the Public Patient Forum that underpins the work of the Community Health Partnership.